abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/2_CSS/README.md

 Make use of CSS pseudo class `:hover` to

 * change on hover color of list item
-* change mouse pointer to hand sign
+* change mouse pointer to hand sign, use `cursor` property

 ### Output